Shipping Demand

 Major Dry Bulk Shipments

-Seaborne coal trade is of two types:
+Seaborne coal trade has two principal categories:

 • Coking Coal (used in steel production)